getsentry/sentry-native/README.md

 premake5 vs2017
 ```

-The last command will create a Visual Studio 2017 solution (`Sentrypad.sln`) that contains `example_crashpad` project.
+The last command will create a Visual Studio 2017 solution (`Sentrypad.sln`) that contains Crashpad and Sentrypad library projects, and a `sentry_example_crashpad` example project.